 Picture a Christmas!
 Your favorite Christmas.
 What do you see?

 Do you see a small apartment with a pre-decorated tree perched atop a coffee table?

-Are you sitting alone with the television watching a marathon of “A Christmas Story” and picturing the holidays of your childhood while you sip hot chocolate and nibble on butter cookies from a tin?
+Are you sitting alone with the television watching a marathon of “A Christmas Story” and picturing the holidays of your childhood in dress-up clothes while you sip hot chocolate and nibble on butter cookies from a tin?

-Or…..do you see family and friend gathered together in their best clothes, taking turns opening their presents while everyone watches and encourages them to open faster?
+Or…..do you see family and friends gathered together in their best dress-up clothes, taking turns opening their presents which are often toy gifts for kids while everyone watches and encourages them to open faster?